 Office lenses, also called occupational varifocals or office progressives, are intended as a supplementary varifocal lens.

-Using your prescription, they’re recalculated and made specifically for intermediate and near distance tasks such as computing, reading and writing.
+Using your prescription, they’re tailor made specifically for intermediate and near distance tasks such as computing, reading and writing.

 The drawback of occupational varifocals is they’re limited to a maximum intermediate distance of about 4m.
 You won’t be able to focus on anything beyond this distance which makes them completely unsuitable for driving.